 Essential Job Duties:

-- Participates in pharmacy staff and other meetings as required.
+- Participates in pharmacy-related committees and meetings and CCHCI leadership meetings as needed.

 Required Education, Experience, Certificates & Licenses:

 - Graduate from an accredited College of Pharmacy.
 Doctor of Pharmacy (Pharm.
 D.) preferred.

 - Any combination of education and/or experience that provides the necessary skills and sensitivity.

 - Current Arizona State Board of Pharmacy Pharmacist License.